johanbove/johanbove.github.io/blog.markdown

 desc: "Thoughts and ideas by Johan"
 ---

-Sharing my thoughts and experiences online for everyone, including you to know about.
+Sharing my thoughts here as a way to perform some self-reflection.
+Also sharing my experiences as a web developer, giving some insights back to the dev-community.

 <div role="blog">